 Your startup needs an Operating System.
 Your planning and goals system is a fundamental part of that Operating System.

-This resource explains how to build your annual planning and goal setting system and includes detailed guidelines, templates, and examples.
-You can adapt this to your needs to create your own planning system, guidelines, and schedule.
+This resource explains how to build your planning and goals system and includes detailed guidelines, templates, and examples.
+You can adapt this to your needs to create your own versions.

 This resource is a long one, but planning is a huge and complicated process.
 Like most OpsMBA resources, this is a practical resource for operators to use when actually performing this task.
-Not necessary for casual weekend reading, unless you’re like me and this is the kind of thing you read to relax.
+Not necessary for casual weekend reading, unless this is the kind of thing you read to relax.

-Planning is how you turn your Foundational Materials into measurable goals, a prioritized to do list, and project plans, to achieve the next level of specificity of the Operating System and maximize your likelihood of success.
+Planning is how you turn your Foundational Materials into measurable goals, a prioritized to do list, and project plans, to maximize your likelihood of success.

 1. Prioritize the right goals.
 Having a planning system will make it much more likely that you’ll work on the most important things.
-You may prioritize well by just sitting around thinking hard about what to work on.
-And you may even do a good job sticking to the plan by just using the power of your brain.
+You may prioritize well by just sitting around, thinking hard about what to work on.
 But that’s really unlikely.
 With a planning system and framework for prioritizing, you’re much more likely to set the right goals.

 2. Know the goals.
 You’re more likely to achieve the goals if you know the goals!
-At many organizations, management reports knowing the goals, and being focused and aligned on them, while their teams often report much lower levels of both.
+At many organizations, the management team reports knowing the goals, and being focused and aligned on them, while their staff often report much lower levels of both.
+If everyone knows and aligns on the goals, and therefore pushes in the same direction, you’re much more likely to get there.

 3. Focus on the goals.
 By having a transparent system, with documented goals that everyone is clear on, you’re more likely to focus on the goals and less likely to deviate from them or be distracted.
 You’re also more likely to work on the right amount of projects and not try to do too much based on sudden decisions and constant manufactured urgency.

-5. Communicate.
+4. Communicate.
 Communication is harder than it seems like it should be.
 With a planning process that involves good communication and transparent goals, you’re actually a long way down the path toward having good communication generally.
 So much of communicating is communicating the plans, priorities, and progress.
 And a planning system is a great trigger for communicating those things.
 Build communication into the planning process.
+And make this part of your communication system.

-6. Empower the team.
+5. Empower the team.
 If your team knows the company goals, and sets their own goals based on the company goals, then the team will feel and be empowered, and empowered people do their best work, recruit their friends, take initiative and ownership, solve problems, and get results.
-See the values and culture points from the foundational materials resource.
+Related, see the values and culture points from the foundational materials resource.

-7. Learn.
-Having a system that tracks progress and measures success will make it much easier to see the places for improvement and learning.
+6. Learn.
+Having a system that tracks progress and measures success will make it easier to spot the opportunities for improvement and learning.
 Learning is fundamental to succeeding.
 Build learning into the planning system.

 What is planning not for?

 You want people being comfortable setting aggressive goals and not being afraid of the possibility of missing them.
 You want people who are secure in their jobs.
 You want the planning process for each person to focus on getting results and on personal growth for getting future results.
-(You should also have performance reviews – a topic for another time.)
+(You should separately have a performance review system.)

 Some questions your planning system needs to answer

-Answering these questions before and during the planning process can help clarify your thinking and align the team.
+Answering these questions before and during the planning process will ensure your process achieves its goals.

 - Who owns the planning process?